firmangel8/image-batch-compressor/README.md

 ```

 # How to run (from default directory input)
 You can use predefined directory in this repository.
 Only move your files into directory "input", then run code below.
-Batch compress result will saved at "output" directory
+Batch compress result will be saved at "output" directory
 ```bash
     python batch-compressor.py
 ```